 2004-2006 Production

-2004, and continuing into 2005, there was a new Broadway production of the play.
+Starting in 2004, and continuing into 2005, there was a new Broadway production of the play.
 The production was directed by Anthony Page and starred Kathleen Turner as Martha and Bill Irwin as George.
 Irwin won the 2005 Tony award for Best Actor for his role.
 The production was transferred to London's West End with the entire original cast, and as of March 2006 is playing at the Apollo Theatre on Shaftesbury Avenue.

 Film